From the Head

-From the Head is a 2011 American drama film written and directed by George Griffith.
+From the Head is a 2011 American drama film written and directed by George Griffith in his directorial debut.
 The film stars Griffith, Matthew Lillard, Jeffrey Doornbos and Samantha Lemole in the lead roles.
+From the Head was touted as a "micro-budgeted indie" from a "veteran strip club bathroom attendant" (Griffith).

 Plot

-A "micro-budgeted indie", From the Head was touted as the directorial debut of a “veteran strip club bathroom attendant” (Griffith).
-The movie portrays portraits of the men and women who populate a strip club and their effect on the resident bathroom attendant's psyche.
+The movie portrays the men and women who populate a strip club and their effect on the resident bathroom attendant's psyche.